CONTENTS: Pairing, Spacing, Defense, Other Species, Variety, Usage, Direction, Impact on Tree Swallow Population, Statistics, Definitions, More Info.

 BRAW of Wisconsin no longer recommends pairing, as they found they get higher bluebird productivity with single boxes spaced more than 100 yards apart.
 They also found that crowded singles boxes (spaced from 100 feet to 100 yards apart) are less productive, in part due to high interest from House Sparrows and House Wrens.
 (Note that BRAW considers boxes 100 feet apart to be paired.
 I do not use that definition.)

-SPACING: The pairs can then be spaced 100-300 yards apart if you are trying to attract bluebirds.
+SPACING between pairs: A pair of boxes can then be spaced 100-300 yards apart if you are trying to attract bluebirds.
 For Western Bluebirds, NABS recommends 100 yards, Eastern 125-150 yards, and Mountain 200-300 yards between boxes (or pairs of boxes.)
-So if you pair boxes for Western Bluebirds, you will have two boxes 5-20 feet apart, and then the next set of paired boxes will be 100 yards away from the first pair, and so on.
+So if you pair boxes for Western Bluebirds, you will have two boxes 5-20 feet apart, and then the next set of paired boxes will be 100+ yards away from the first pair, and so on.

 DEFENSE: With paired houses, Bruce Burdett has found that TRES and bluebirds nest side by side without strife.
 TRES may help defend both boxes.
 In theory, pairing could potentially reduce House Sparrow (HOSP) or House Wren attacks if occupants of both boxes work together to defend the nest sites.
 Tripled boxes might work even better.
 Another advantage noted by Fawzi Emad is that if a HOSP shows up, it may claim the empty box of a pair, making it easier to trap the HOSP.
 However, on the other hand, if there are no TRES, paired boxes might actually make it HARDER for the bluebirds, as they may get distracted trying to defend two boxes from HOSP.